ansatzcapital/dilib/docs/source/design.md

     engine_config = EngineConfig()
 ```

-This means that you can scale to large number of configs and objects
+This means that you can scale to a large number of configs and objects
 without building monolithic config objects.
 And the line between
 configs can represent different subdomains or even teams of the project.